-Since 2015 the HSCP has been delivering a range of health and care services to our service users, patients and carers.
-The current budget for 2024/25 is £274m including £38.4m set aside for the delivery of prescribed acute functions.
+Since 2015 the HSCP has been delivering a range of health and care services to our service users, patients and carers within a budget of £251m which includes £38.4m set aside for the delivery of prescribed acute functions.

-The budget is funded through delegated budgets from both East Dunbartonshire Council (26.5%) and NHS Greater Glasgow and Clyde (73.5%).
+The budget is funded through delegated budgets from both East Dunbartonshire Council (28.8%) and NHS Greater Glasgow and Clyde (71.2%).